-The following code snippet measures kernel execution using the OpenCL* profiling events (error handling is omitted):
+The following code snippet measures kernel execution using OpenCL™ profiling events (error handling is omitted):

 This way you can profile operations on both Memory Objects and Kernels.
-Refer to section 5.12 of the OpenCL* 1.1 Specification for the detailed description of profiling events.
+Refer to the OpenCL™ 1.2 Specification for the detailed description of profiling events.

-NOTE: The host-side wall-clock time might return different results.
-For CPU the difference is typically negligible.
+The host-side wall-clock time might return different results.
+For the CPU the difference is typically negligible.

 The OpenCL™ 1.2 Specification at http://www.khronos.org/registry/cl/specs/opencl-1.2.pdf